• home

 • from 25 October to 28 (or 29) February: last entry 3.30pm with exit 4.30pm;

-• from March 1st to March 31st: last entry at 4.15pm with exit at 5.15pm;
+• from March 1st to March 31st: last entry 4.15pm with exit 5.15pm;

-• from 1st April to 30th September: last entry at 6.00pm, exit at 7.00pm;
+• from 1st April to 30th September: last entry 18.00 with exit 19.00;

-• from 1st October to 24th October: last entry 5.30pm, exit 6.30pm.
+• from 1st October to 24th October: last entry 5.30pm with exit 6.30pm.

 view them all